 When your culture is right your employees will feel enthusiastic because there is a clear link between what you say and what you do.
 That lowers the cultural friction in the organisation and makes everybody feel good.

 Your customers can feel that and they want to be a part of it.
-They can become a part of your great corporate culture by engaging with you, buy your products and services and by sharing stories about how your product or services has improved their life.
+They can become a part of your great corporate culture by engaging with you, buying your products and services and sharing stories about how your product or services has improved their life.

 So what shall you do now?